 Organised tours to Biester Palace

-Currently, there are no group tours offering visits to Biester Palace.
-The site is easy to explore by yourself, and most tours combine PalΓ‘cio da Pena, Cabo da Roca and Cascais.
-There is, however, an e-bike excursion leaving from the train station.
-Another option is to book a private tour to add Biester Palace to your itinerary.
+Currently, there are not many group tours offering visits to Biester Palace.
+The site is easy to explore by yourself, but with a guide you will learn more about it’s history.
+You can also book a combined tour including Palácio da Pena, Cabo da Roca and Cascais.
+Another option is to book a private tour and add Biester Palace to your itinerary.

 Other things to see in Sintra